 The first successful assessment of PID control theory was practically verified in the field of automatic steering systems for ships, way back around the year 1920.
 After this it was applied in various industrial automatic process controls requiring optimized and accurate manufacturing output specifications.
 For manufacturing units PID was popularly implemented for achieving precise pneumatic control, and ultimately the PID theory was applied in electronic controllers in modern times.

-What is PID Control
+What is PID Controller

 The term PID is the acronym for proportional integral derivative controller, which is a feedback loop mechanism, designed to accurately control various industrial control machineries, and many other similar applications which require critical and automated modulation controls.